VIINJA/Network-automation/lab1/README.md

 For very simple environmet, which only contains 2 unconfigured Junos devices.
-We get information from those 2 devices.
+We get information from those 2 devices with getfacts.yml.
+Now we can deploy some configure with configure.yml (Vagrant had these defaults, but I'm runnign vagrant on windows, so had to make other VM for ansible.